When you hear the word “intellectual,” who is the first person that comes to mind?

 Brexit gives a pessimistic answer to this question.

-I honestly don’t know, but either way: #ResignCameron came true.
+I honestly don’t know, but the face that #ResignCameron came true, gives me hope.

 If you want to help us combat the influence of propaganda, please share this article.
 The more we can educate ourselves and our peers about the mechanics of manipulation, the less power the specialized class will have over the rest of us.